 Break Genre Rules Like a Master Filmmaker

-Genre conventions help film audiences know what to expect, but there’s a fine line between rewarding expectations and making something truly innovative.
+Genre conventions help audiences know what to expect, but there’s a fine line between expectations and making something truly innovative.

 Swinging saloon doors, grizzled men drinking whiskey, a lone stranger wandering into town on horseback seeking redemption accompanied by a haunting harmonica solo.

 These descriptions, when combined, represent fundamental generic conventions.
-These are elements of a film that have been in rotation for decades to help signify to the audience what sort of film they are watching.
+These are elements of a film that have been in rotation for decades to help signify to the audience what sort of film they’re watching.
 Further, genre conventions go beyond props and locations.
 They also include stock characters and plot elements.

 Flipping Genre Conventions to Make a Better Genre Film

-Audiences were happy to pay money for a film that they were almost guaranteed to enjoy.
+Audiences were happy to pay money for a film they were almost guaranteed to enjoy.
 The conventions in movie posters and promotional material ensured this.
-However, there are only so many times one can watch the lone stranger and damsel ride off into the sunset.
+However, only so many times can one watch the lone stranger and damsel ride off into the sunset.

 As noted in this video by NerdWriter1,

 All big movie genres have life cycles.
-They are born, they become popular, they exhaust themselves, and then, if they are important enough, they transform.
+They are born, they become popular, they exhaust themselves, and then, if they are important enough, they transform.– NerdWriter1

 Genres ultimately become victims of their own conventions.

-So why is it that audiences respond to generic conventions so well?
-Surely a convention can spoil a film if an element signifies that something is about to happen.
-Well, actually, one of the smartest ways to use genre conventions is to make the audience think they are going to receive X but instead they get Y.
+So, why is it that audiences respond to generic conventions so well?
+Surely a convention can spoil a film if an element signifies something is about to happen.
+Well, actually, one of the most innovative ways to use genre conventions is to make the audience think they’re going to receive X but instead, they get Y.

-You’ll find that during the height of a genre’s popularity, one film will break the mold to critical success and huge earnings at the box office.
+You’ll find that during the height of a genre’s popularity, one film will break the mold to critical success and kill at the box office.
 But often, that movie has done one of two things.
-It’s either flipped the conventions like When Harry Met Sally, or it has removed itself from its base genre and become something else.
+It’s either flipped the conventions like When Harry Met Sally, or it’s removed itself from its base genre and become something else.

 Mangold has the following to say:

 Based on this, you can use conventions to your advantage by creating false images to manipulate the audience.
-Ed Buscombe notes in his passage “The Idea of Genre in the American Cinema” from Film Genre Reader III a particularly good use of this, in Ride the High Country by Sam Peckinpah:
+Ed Buscombe notes in his passage “The Idea of Genre in the American Cinema” from Film Genre Reader III, an excellent use of this in Ride the High Country by Sam Peckinpah:

 As the film begins, a visibly aging Joel McCrea (star of over a dozen earlier westerns, including the 1946 version of The Virginian), rides into town during a Fourth of July celebration.
 American civilization has advanced on the frontier, as signified by the brick buildings rather than the conventional clapboard structures of the typical western movie town.
-A uniformed policeman instead of the singular sheriff with a badge suggests an institutionalized law, while the lampposts and automobiles tell us that historically the period of the Wild West is over.
+A uniformed policeman, instead of the singular sheriff with a badge, suggests an institutionalized law, while the lampposts and automobiles tell us that historically the period of the Wild West is over.– Ed Buscombe

-By using conventions that audiences rely on, Peckinpah has manipulated the audience’s expectations, and when they don’t see the convention they expect, it makes them think about how the west has changed.
-Peckinpah has taken a genre convention and used it as an emotional moment not only in the story but for the genre itself as war films were becoming more popular—it’s incredibly smart.
+By using conventions that audiences rely on, Peckinpah has manipulated the audience’s expectations.
+When they don’t see the convention they expect, it makes them think about how the west has changed.
+Peckinpah has taken a genre convention and used it as an emotional moment, not only in the story, but for the genre itself as war films were becoming more popular—it’s incredibly smart.